The HIPAA Compliant Cloud: An Introductory Report

-Cloud is by no means necessary in order to operate in the current healthcare climate.
-In fact, many of our HIPAA compliant customers use dedicated servers, even if they want to divide those servers up into numerous virtual machines.
+Cloud is by no means necessary to operate in the current healthcare climate.
+Many of our HIPAA compliant customers use dedicated servers, even if they want to divide those servers up into numerous virtual machines.

 However, as Snell indicates, healthcare companies “might find that this storage option is ideal for them as it can cut down on certain operating or storage costs, and could streamline many services.”
 Finally, she stresses the importance of a solid business associate agreement.

 Do you need to maintain compliance with HIPAA, as with a self-encrypted storage plan?
 We offer comprehensive, fully audited HIPAA Compliant Hosting solutions within our SSAE 16 certified datacenter, all backed by a transparent and fair business associate agreement.

 Get a $250 Credit and Access to Our Free Tier!

 G3.2GB Cloud VPS a Free to Use for One Year